Ryan-Myers/Racing_Splat/README.md

 This is just to run splat on versions of Diddy Kong Racing other than US v1.0.
 This will never be a main repository for decomp.

+Put all baseroms into the baseroms folder as the first step.
+They will automatically be detected and renamed from there.

 Grab tools

 ```sh